gohugoio/hugo/docs/content/en/functions/transform.Unmarshal.md

 Unmarshal with CSV as input has some options you can set:

-comma
+delimiter
-: The delmiter used, default is `,`
+: The delimiter used, default is `,`

 comment
 : The comment character ued in the CSV.
 If set, lines beginning with the comment character without preceding whitespace are ignored.: